Plugin Development

 - Arrays will be split by commas

-when passed to the container - Plain objects will be converted to
+,when passed to the container - Plain objects will be converted to

-strings when passed to the container
+JSONstrings when passed to the container

 For example: